MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-linux-sysprep.md

 This article describes how to prepare an Ubuntu image to create a virtual machine on your Azure Stack HCI cluster.
 You'll use Azure CLI for the VM image creation.

 ## Prerequisites

 Before you begin, make sure that the following prerequisites are completed.

 - You've access to an Azure Stack HCI cluster.
 This cluster is deployed, registered, and connected to Azure Arc.
 Go to the **Overview** page in the Azure Stack HCI cluster resource.
 On the **Server** tab in the right-pane, the **Azure Arc** should show as **Connected**.

 - You've [Downloaded latest supported Ubuntu server image](https://ubuntu.com/download/server) on your Azure Stack HCI cluster.
 The supported OS versions are *Ubuntu 18.04*, *20.04*, and *22.04 LTS*.
 You will prepare this image to create a VM image.

-  > [!NOTE]
-  > Only the Ubuntu distros are supported for Arc VMs.
-Other distros such as Red Hat Enterprise Linux (RHEL) and SUSE are currently not supported.

 ## Workflow

 Follow these steps to prepare an Ubuntu image and create VM image from that image: